henryliu18/javascript_game_sample/README.md

 Hello this is a simple game written by javascript

 Control:
-use W S A D up down left right Home End Del PgDn to control characters
+use W S A D Up Down Left Right Home End Del PgDn to move characters